appliedbits/draft-wendt-stir-certificate-transparency/draft-wendt-stir-certificate-transparency.md

 A cryptographic data structure used in logs to ensure the integrity and consistency of the entries.
 It is built by hashing individual log entries and combining them into a single root hash that represents the state of the entire log.

 ## Precertificate
-A certificate issued by an STI-CA that is intended to be submitted to a Certificate Transparency log before the final certificate is issued.
+A certificate issued by an CA that is intended to be submitted to a Certificate Transparency log before the final certificate is issued.
 The pre-certificate includes a special extension (the poison extension) that prevents it from being used as a valid certificate on its own.

 ## Signed Certificate Timestamp (SCT)
 A data structure provided by a Certificate Transparency log in response to a pre-certificate submission.
 The SCT serves as a promise from the log to include the submitted pre-certificate in the log within a specified time frame (Maximum Merge Delay).
 It is included in the final certificate to prove that it has been logged.

-## Secure Telephone Identity Certificate Authority (STI-CA)
+## STI Certification Authority (STI-CA)
 An entity responsible for issuing STI certificates in the Secure Telephone Identity ecosystem.
-The STI-CA can also issue pre-certificates, which are submitted to CT logs before the final certificate is issued.
+The CA can also issue pre-certificates, which are submitted to CT logs before the final certificate is issued.

-## Secure Telephone Identity Subordinate Certificate Authority (STI-SCA)
+## STI Subordinate Certification Authority (STI-SCA)
-An entity authorized by an STI-CA to issue STI certificates under the authority of the STI-CA. The STI-SCA can also issue pre-certificates for submission to CT logs.
+An entity authorized by an CA to issue STI certificates under the authority of the STI-CA. The STI-SCA can also issue pre-certificates for submission to CT logs.

 ## Signed Tree Head (STH)
 A cryptographically signed data structure that represents the current state of a Certificate Transparency log.
 It includes the root hash of the Merkle Tree and the number of entries in the log, allowing auditors to verify the integrity and consistency of the log.